Introduction to Ecological Trajectory Analysis (ETA)

 ## 1.0000000 0.8274026 0.5620859

 As known from previous plots, trajectory of site ‘2’ is less straight than trajectory of site ‘1’ and that of site ‘3’ has the lowest directionality value.
-Note that function only computes a descriptive statistic, i.e. it does not perform any statistical test on directionality.
+By default the function only computes a descriptive statistic, i.e. it does not perform any statistical test on directionality.
+A permutational test can be performed, but this feature is experimental needs to be tested before recommendation.

 Ecosystem states occupy a position within their trajectory that

-depends on the total pathway length of the trajectory (see Fig. 2 of De
+depends on the total path length of the trajectory (see Fig. 2 of De

 Cáceres et al. 2019).
 By adding the length of segments prior to a given